 I have evolved the notion of Zoom Names to help associate students with their tutorials and project groups.
-For example, CO9-John (Joe) Smith is John who prefers to be called Joe, from Tutorial C and Group 9.
+For example, CO9-Joe SMITH, John is John Smith who prefers to be called Joe, from Tutorial C and Group 9.
 Having Zoom Names show up in Participants list allows easy identification and quick manual sorting of students into the appropriate breakout rooms during class.
+It also allows easy attendance taking after the class by sorting list of the participants who attended the class.